mgblackwater/stevekinney.net/content/courses/testing/testing-library.md

 ## Conclusion

-Testing Library, when used with Vitest, provides a powerful combination for testing React components effectively.
+Testing Library, when used with Vitest, provides a super powerful combination for testing DOM (or React or Vue or Svelte) components effectively.
 By focusing on user interactions and component behavior, you can write tests that are reliable, maintainable, and reflective of real-world usage.

 ## Key Takeaways